 The body parts for which benefits are payable include, but are not limited to, the thumb, index finger, other fingers, big toe, other toes, hand, arm, foot, leg and eye.
 Benefits may also be payable to persons who are seriously and permanently disfigured or suffers a permanent hearing loss solely due to a single traumatic accident, or where the usefulness of the physical function of the respiratory system, gastrointestinal system, or genitourinary system, as contained within the thoracic or abdominal cavities, is seriously and permanently impaired.

-For more tails about Permanent Partial Disability Benefits, see Louisiana Revised Statute 23:1221
+For more details about Permanent Partial Disability Benefits, including a Permanent Partial Disability Rating Chart by anatomical part, see Louisiana Revised Statute 23:1221

 If you need help or have any question about your job injury, call me, a Louisiana workers’ compensation lawyer, at 866-558-9151, or submit your inquiry online.
 Please be advised that you may be facing important legal deadlines so don’t delay